 World Press Freedom Rank: USA 45/180

 Founded in 2016, Disobedient Media is a news and opinion website with the tagline “Truth has no Bias.”
 The website was co-founded by Elizabeth Vos and William Craddick.
-Other than listing a few names associated with the website such as Adam Carter, who’s real name is Tim Leonard, the about page lacks information, such as what they do and/or a mission statement.
+Other than listing a few names associated with the website such as Adam Carter, whose real name is Tim Leonard, the about page lacks information, such as what they do and/or a mission statement.
 It also does not disclose ownership and funding.

 Funded by / Ownership

 Disobedient Media does not clearly state ownership, though one would expect it is co-owned by the founders.
-Revenue appears to come from a Patreon donation account, however since there isn’t disclosure, we are uncertain of other revenue streams such as donations or sponsors.
+Revenue appears to come from a Patreon donation account, however, since there isn’t disclosure, we are uncertain of other revenue streams such as donations or sponsors.